mgriebling/Integers/README.md

 # Integers

 Implements integer values of arbitrary magnitude.
 Includes all standard arithmetic and logic operations.
+The *Integer* type is compliant to the *BinaryInteger* and *SignedInteger* Swift protocols.
 A preliminary version of rational numbers is also included with basic arithmetic operations.

-Copyright © 2002, 2003, 2015 Michael van Acken and Michael Griebling
+Original Oberon-2 source Copyright © 2002, 2003, 2015 Michael van Acken and Michael Griebling
+Ported to Swift by Michael Griebling, 18 July 2015.
+Swift source Copyright © 2015 - 2022 Michael Griebling

 This module is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.